zenarcher007/AnyCmd/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;Do the provided cell magics not quite fit your needs?
 AnyCmd is a versatile Jupyter cell magic that allows you to run a cell with any utility.
 Simply specify the command you want to run as arguments after the magic.
 Access the contents of the cell as a file using the literal string "%FILE" or "%FILE.someExtension"
 &nbsp;&nbsp;&nbsp;&nbsp;By default, the command specified after the magic will be run from a temporary working directory.
 However, you may use -d/--dir <directory> to chdir into a custom directory before running the cell command.
 Use "-d ." to run it in the current working directory.
 &nbsp;&nbsp;&nbsp;&nbsp;Use -i/--inplace if you would like to write the cell contents temp files in the specified working directory, rather than the temporary directory (has no effect without --dir).
 This may help with compilers that reference libraries in the same directory, for instance.
 &nbsp;&nbsp;&nbsp;&nbsp;Use "-p/--print" to print command output instead of outputting to the cell.
-This can improve readability.
+This may improve readability.